lckjosh/DetectionTool/README.md

 # Detection Tool
 This is a simple LKM rootkit detection tool for Linux that has been tested on Ubuntu 16.04 (4.15.0-45-generic).
+NOTE: Ensure SMAP is disabled (most rootkits will not work with it enabled anyway)

 # Features
 - Detect Hidden PIDs